-COMPENSATION OF EXECUTIVE OFFICERS AND DIRECTORS

-AND OTHER INFORMATION
+COMPENSATION OF EXECUTIVE OFFICERS AND DIRECTORS AND OTHER INFORMATION

 Compensation Discussion and Analysis.
 This compensation discussion and analysis describes the key principles and factors underlying our executive compensation policies for our named executive officers.
-We employed three of our named executive officers at December 31, 2011.
-Our two other named executive officers at December 31, 2011 were employed and directly compensated by Contran and provided their services to us in 2011 under our ISA with Contran.
+We employed three of our named executive officers.
+Contran employed and directly compensated our three other named executive officers who provided their services to us in 2012 under our ISA with Contran.

-As defined in the Glossary of Terms at the beginning of this proxy statement, the phrase "named executive officers" refers to the five persons whose compensation is summarized in the 2011 Summary Compensation Table in this proxy statement.
-Such phrase does not refer to all of our executive officers.
+As defined in the Glossary of Terms at the beginning of this proxy statement, the phrase "named executive officers" refers to the six persons whose compensation is summarized in the 2012 Summary Compensation Table in this proxy statement.
+Such phrase is not intended, and does not, refer to all of our executive officers.

 Nonbinding Advisory Stockholder Vote on Executive Officer Compensation.
-For the 2011 annual meeting of stockholders, we submitted a nonbinding advisory proposal recommending the stockholders adopt a resolution approving the compensation of our named executive officers as disclosed in the 2011 proxy statement.
-At the annual meeting, the resolution received the affirmative vote of 98.0% of the eligible votes.
+For the 2012 annual meeting of stockholders, we submitted a nonbinding advisory proposal recommending the stockholders adopt a resolution approving the compensation of our named executive officers as disclosed in the 2012 proxy statement.
+At the annual meeting, the resolution received the affirmative vote of 97.3% of the eligible votes.
 We considered the favorable result and determined not to make any material changes to our compensation practices.